 2. Play-up Strengths

 Instead of thinking about how to downplay your age, instead focus on how you can play up your strengths and assets.
-You truly have to believe that your experience is an asset and express that to your potential employer.
-Put it out there – you may look to be overqualified for example, but let the hiring manager know that this position is exactly what you are looking for and share how you can add a ton of value to the role.
+You know that your experience is an asset, express that to your potential employer.
+Put it out there – you may look overqualified on paper, but let the hiring manager know this position is exactly what you are looking for and share how you can add a ton of value to the role.
+Help them understand this is not just a stopgap but a position you are genuinely interested in and would like to do.
 Here are other strengths that will resonate with a potential employer:

 - Being open minded

-- Enjoying the process of learning new technologies and new ways of doing things
+- Enjoying the process of learning new technologies and innovative ways of doing things

 - The desire to do a great job and to get it done right